 Make it easy on yourself.
-After each trip, thoroughly spray down your boat and the outside of your outboard with fresh, clean water.
-Use a soft cloth and a mild cleaning agent like Yamaclean Pro Wash Spray and then rinse it again.
+Just like you clean the inside of your outboard by fresh water flushing after each trip, thoroughly spray down your boat and the outside of your outboard with fresh, clean water.
+Use a soft cloth and a mild, marine-specific cleaning agent, like Yamaclean®, then rinse it again.
+A Yamalube® Marine Detailing Kit is a handy way to get the goods you need to help protect and beautify the exterior; so you can take pride in your ride while you're preserving it.

-NOTICE: Don't use liquid dish soap or ordinary household detergents when washing your boat.
+Note: Don't use liquid dish soap or ordinary household detergents when washing your boat.
 They remove waxes and other protective coatings your boat needs.